bazorbital/sb/smooth-booking/readme.txt

 Requires at least: 6.0
 Tested up to: 6.5
 Requires PHP: 8.1
-Stable tag: 0.5.0
+Stable tag: 0.6.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Smooth Booking ensures the booking database environment is ready for custom scheduling workflows and now ships with full employee and service management tooling.
+Smooth Booking ensures the booking database environment is ready for custom scheduling workflows and now ships with full employee, customer, and service management tooling.

 == Description ==
 Smooth Booking validates and creates required database tables on activation and at runtime to guarantee a healthy environment for booking features.
-It ships with a schema status dashboard, REST API endpoints, shortcode, Gutenberg block, employee and service management UIs, and WP-CLI tooling for administrators.
+It ships with a schema status dashboard, REST API endpoints, shortcode, Gutenberg block, employee/customer/service management UIs, and WP-CLI tooling for administrators.

 == Installation ==
 1. Upload the `smooth-booking` folder to the `/wp-content/plugins/` directory or install via Composer.
 2. Activate the plugin through the "Plugins" screen in WordPress.
-3. Visit **Smooth Booking → Services** to configure offerings, **Smooth Booking → Employees** to create staff profiles, and **Smooth Booking → Settings** to review schema health and configure automatic repairs.
+3. Visit **Smooth Booking → Services** to configure offerings, **Smooth Booking → Employees** to create staff profiles, **Smooth Booking → Customers** to manage client records, and **Smooth Booking → Settings** to review schema health and configure automatic repairs.

 == Frequently Asked Questions ==
 = Does the plugin support multisite? =